Sir Denis Mahon Essay Prize 2020

 THE JUDGING PANEL AND THE SIR DENIS MAHON FOUNDATION

 - Dr. Stephen Bury, Andrew W. Mellon Chief Librarian, Frick Art Reference Library (2010-).
-He is Chair of the Board of the Center for Book Arts, New York.
+He is Chair of the Board of the Center for Books Arts, New York.

-- Prof David Ekserdjian, Professor of History of Art and Film, University of Leicester
+- Professor David Ekserdjian, Professor of History of Art and Film, University of Leicester.
+Former Trustee and Curator at the National Gallery, London.

-- Dr John T Spike, formerly Deputy Director, Muscarelle Museum of Art, The College of William and Mary, USA.
-Dr Spike is also a prominent contemporary art critic and past director of the Florence Biennale.
+- Dr. John T. Spike, Art Historian, Author and Lecturer, specialising in the Italian Renaissance and Baroque periods.
+Former Deputy Director, Muscarelle Museum of Art, The College of William and Mary, USA and past director of the Florence Biennale.

 Specific details of past years can be found in the previous Essay Prize sections.